-BAM supports the focus on more ambitious targets to drive longer-term progress towards a low-carbon future.
-Emissions in the value chain outside BAM’s activities are an important aspect of a low-carbon future.
-BAM discloses these so-called scope 3 emissions as part of its CDP submission every year, which is publicly available on CDP’s website.
+BAM supports the focus on more ambitious targets to drive progress towards a low-carbon future.
+Scope 3 emissions, emissions in the value chain outside BAM’s activities are an important aspect of a low-carbon future.
+BAM discloses its full scope 3 emissions as part of its annual CDP submission, which is publicly available on CDP’s website.
 The scope 3 assessment underlines the importance of scope 3 emissions and improves the understanding of BAM’s wider climate change impacts.
-The areas ‘purchased goods and services’ and ‘use of sold products’ contribute most to BAM’s scope 3 emissions and the Company engages with suppliers in exploring reduction measurements that focus on these areas.
+The areas’ purchased goods and services’ and ‘use of sold products’ contribute most to BAM’s scope 3 emissions and the Company engages with suppliers in exploring reduction measures that focus on these areas.

-BAM aims to preserve raw materials and resources over the lifecycle of its built environment and deliver projects using safe, healthy and natural materials.
+BAM strives to become an integral part of the circular economy, eliminating waste over the lifecycle of its developments and increasing circular aspects and approaches in projects.
+BAM aims to preserve raw materials and resources over the lifecycle and deliver projects using safe, healthy and renewable materials.
 BAM intends to: